Canadian-Wildlife-Federation/abfishpass/README.md

 Currently processing includes:
 * Preprocessing step which loads all the streams from the raw datastore into the working schema
-* Loading barriers from the CABD barrier database
+* Load barriers from the CABD barrier database
+* Load and snap fish stocking and observation data to stream network
-* Computing modelled crossings
+* Compute modelled crossings
-* Loading assessment data
+* Load assessment data
-* Computing mainstems
+* Compute mainstems
-* Computing an elevation values for all stream segments
+* Compute an elevation value for all stream segments
-* Computing a smoothed elevation value for all stream segments
+* Compute a smoothed elevation value for all stream segments
 * Compute gradient for each stream vertex based on vertex elevation and elevation 100m upstream.
 * Break stream segments at required locations
-* Reassign raw elevation, smoothed elevation to stream segments
+* Reassign raw elevation and smoothed elevation to broken stream segments
 * Compute segment gradient based on start, end elevation and length
-* Load and snap fish stocking and observation data to stream network
 * Compute upstream/downstream statistics for stream network, including number of barriers, fish stocking species and fish survey species
 * Compute accessibility models based on stream gradient and barriers
 * Compute habitat models
-* Compute upstream/downstream statistics for modelled crossings
+* Compute upstream/downstream statistics for barriers

 **Main Script**